rickosborne/blackwater/_guide/250-Religions.md

 **Common Individual Advantages**: Magic Resistance, Mana Damper, Power Investiture (additional), Very Blessed
 **Common Individual Disadvantages**: Compulsive Generosity, Power Investiture (additional levels), Selfless, Sense of Duty, Truthfulness

-Praying: Whenever a Priest uses a Gift that requires a roll, he may elect to Pray for additional favor.
+**Praying**: Whenever a Priest uses a Gift that requires a roll, he may elect to Pray for additional favor.
 For each second the Priest spends praying aloud he gains a +1 to his die roll, up to a maximum of +3 (3 seconds of Praying)

 **Example Gifts** (also see Sample Abilities in [Powers](http://www.sjgames.com/gurps/books/powers/) pp.136)
 Many Gifts could conceivably be granted by different aspects, but here are some common examples: